-You have come to the end of the schedule, and your fitness has improved dramatically as you've progressed through towards race day.
+You have come to the end of the schedule, and your fitness has improved dramatically as you've increased your training towards race day.
 Along the way, you have made significant health and fitness gains, and equally importantly, you have progressed safely.
-By maintaining your training, you will be making a major contribution to your long-term health and fitness, and this schedule can also serve as a foundation and springboard to increase your fitness levels further.
-Now you've completed your race, you may be tempted to step up in distance, perhaps to a 10k event.
-The 10k is a great test of both speed and endurance, and is the logical next rung on the running ladder.
+By maintaining your training, you will be making a major contribution to your long-term health and fitness and this schedule can also serve as a foundation and springboard to increase your fitness levels further.
+Now you've completed your 10k, you may be thinking about stepping up in distance, perhaps to a half or full marathon.
 Enjoy your training.